 The Palm Courtyard, The Plaza, New York City, USA

 I placed myself on the thick olive velvet cushioned chairs and gazed up at the impressive stained glass dome of The Palm Courtyard – it was high tea at The Plaza, a New York City institution.

-From cocktails to tea, from deviled organic eggs to warm freshly baked scones, the fare is excessive and absolutely delicious.
+From cocktails to tea, from deviled organic eggs to warm freshly baked scones, the fare is excessive and delicious.
 I had the Eloise option and it did not disappoint.
-It may be pricey, but it is totally worth the splurge for a once off treat to satisfy your sweet tooth.
+It may be pricey, but it is worth the splurge for a one-off treat to satisfy your sweet tooth.